Redundancies, reorganisation & restructuring solicitors

 If your company is in financial difficulty, the creditors may agree to restructure the company’s liabilities so that the business of the company can survive.
 In order for a business restructure or reorganisation of this type to take place, a contract is usually drawn up between the company and the creditors.

-Our team will ensure the contract is tailored specifically to your company’s needs, so that the best terms are agreed and your business has the strongest possible chances of survival.
+Our team of restructuring and reorganisation lawyers will ensure the contract is tailored specifically to your company’s needs, so that the best terms are agreed and your business has the strongest possible chances of survival.